ImperialCollegeLondon/ReCoDE-NavierStokesPropagator/README.md

 ## Getting Started

-1. Clone the repository
+1. Clone the repository using `git clone https://github.com/ImperialCollegeLondon/ReCoDE-NavierStokesPropagator.git` and enter the repository directory via `cd ReCoDE-NavierStokesPropagator`.
+2. Open the system terminal via VSCode and launch the Julia REPL via `julia`.
-2. Launch Julia pkg mode via "]" in the REPL.
+3. Launch Julia `pkg` mode via pressing `]` in the Julia REPL.
-3. Activate the package environment via "activate ." .
+4. In the `pkg` mode, activate the package environment via `activate .` .
-4. Testing can be done by entering "pkg> test" .
+5. Testing can be done by entering `test` in the REPL.
 <!-- An overview of the files and folder in the exemplar.
 Not all files and directories need to be listed, just the important sections of your project, like the learning material, the code, the tests, etc.